MicrosoftDocs/power-automate-docs/articles/desktop-flows/recording-flow.md

 ![The web recorder button](./media/recording-flow/web-recorder-button.png)

-1. Select a web browser on which you will record your activity.
+1. Select a web browser on which you'll record your activity.
 Optionally, you can attach to an already open browser instance.

 ![Select browser for recording](./media/recording-flow/select-browser-for-recording.png)